Tony ran and felt the wind in his hair, and thought that this was what it meant to be free.

 “Doctor Doom,” he called out first.
 They took down the relevant facts.

 Victor Von Doom, Lord of Latveria, was basically a man-shaped body of metal coating a burned-out husk of flesh.
-His defining physical characteristic was his triangular facial grill-plate.
+His defining physical characteristic was the riveted metal mask that covered his face.
 He wore a green hooded cape and other accents of green.
 He spoke in the third person, and was known for constantly shaking his fist.
 The sorcerer was also the trickster’s most personal former accomplice.

 “Doom would have me as his concubine,” fretted Loki, frantically chewing at his black fingernails.
 “He wishes to humiliate me.”